m-lutter/portfolio/SITE_EDITING.md

 Counts, project numbers, and filter badges derive from the selected project list.
 A project with `listed: false` still gets a case page and sitemap entry; this preserves the earlier Frogger Lite URL while featuring its physical final project.
 Optional `context`, `roleLabel`, `evidenceNote`, `gallery`, and section `figure` fields support team attribution and multiple original figures.
 Use `cardFit: 'contain'` for plots to preserve axes and legends.

+The `highlights` map supplies the prominent cards' summary, result, evidence qualifier, contribution label, and optional direct report/application link.
+Their order follows the selected project list.
+The remaining projects use compact entries under “More engineering work.”
+Filters apply to both groups and hide empty groups.
+The leading selection balances aerospace relevance, physical integration, and developed software; keep simulated results, team work, and beta status explicit.
+Update `assetVersion` in `scripts/build.mjs` whenever changing shared CSS or JavaScript so returning visitors receive the matching assets.

 ## Content basis

 The initial page uses the public `m-lutter/portfolio` digital-systems collection and the public `m-lutter/orbital-training` README.
 Orbital is identified as a deployed beta, not a finished stable release.
 The pump repository contained only a planning skeleton when reviewed and is not featured.
 The owner authorized including FieldPlan and FieldMark2 based on the supplied current Python files.
 The site presents descriptions and links; application source and field inputs stay in the separate project repositories.
 Talman Consultants, LLC owns the application copyright.